-D (Drive) with Overdrive
+D (Drive) standard mode

 The normal driving position for the best fuel economy.
-Transmission operates in gears one through five.
+Transmission operates in gears one through six.

-D (Drive) without Overdrive
+D (Drive) with grade assist

-D (Drive) with Overdrive can be deactivated by pressing the transmission control switch on the right side of the shift handle.
+Press the transmission control switch on the side of the shift handle to activate grade assist.

-• This position allows for all forward gears except Overdrive.
+• This position allows for all forward gears and provides increased engine braking.

-OFF
+- Grade assist lamp is illuminated. - Use with driving conditions such as hilly terrain, heavy loads, trailer towing and when engine braking is required.

-- O/D OFF lamp is illuminated. - Provides engine braking. - Use when driving conditions cause excessive shifting from O/D to other gears.
-Examples: heavy city traffic where continuous shifting in and out of overdrive occurs, hilly terrain, heavy loads, trailer towing and when engine braking is required. - To return to Overdrive mode, press the transmission control switch.
-The O/D OFF lamp will not be illuminated. - Overdrive mode is automatically returned each time the key is turned off.
+- To return to standard mode, press the transmission control switch.
+The grade assist lamp will not be illuminated. - Standard mode is automatically returned each time the key is turned off.